Wit-K/Guide-to-CO2-Reduction/experiment.md

 4.  **Measure:** Measure the flow rate of the $CO_2$ for each test typically by using mass flow controller.
 This is crucial for further calculation for accurate result.

 ![Sparging vs Blanketing](./assets/images/sparging.png){: style="display:block; margin-left:auto; margin-right:auto; width:75%;" }

-*Figure : Ensure the gas tube goes into the liquid to fully saturate the electrolyte.*

 ### 5.2 The Leak Check
 Before starting the electricity: